vvanouytsel/braindump/Braindump/DevOps/Principles.md

 * Introduce controlled failures in systems to make them more resilient
 * Never stop learning

-### Implementations
+**Examples**:

-#### Blameless postmortems
+* Blameless postmortems

-Failures will always happen.
+	* Failures will always happen.
 Instead of fearing them, we should embrace them and learn from them.
 In the event of a failure, a blameless postmortem can be written.
 The goal of these is to spread knowledge and think about possible solutions to prevents these from happening in the future.

+# Breaking down barriers

+Another key principle of DevOps is to increase the collaboration between the different teams.
+When teams are working in isolated silo's they are often dependent on other teams.
+This means that a lot of the time work will simply be stuck in a queue which increases the lead time dramatically.
+One of the goals of DevOps is to break down these barriers which improves collaboration.

+## Conway's Law

+Conway's Law mentions that the architecture of your software reflects the communication and collaboration steams in your organization.
+If your teams work in silo's on their own isolated island, the software architecture will reflect that.
+This leads to all sorts of misalignments and causes frustration and inefficiency.
+Instead, [[Teams|teams]] should be build around the needs of the business.